Kelly Olynyk: Detroit Pistons (2021–2022)

 On August 6, 2021, Olynyk signed a 3-year, $37 million contract with the Detroit Pistons.
 On November 10, in a 112–104 win over the Houston Rockets, he suffered a knee injury.
 Two days later, the injury was diagnosed as a grade 2 medial collateral ligament (MCL) sprain, ruling Olynyk out of action for at least six weeks.

-Utah Jazz (2022–present)
+Utah Jazz (2022–2024)

 On September 26, 2022, Olynyk was traded, alongside Saben Lee, to the Utah Jazz in exchange for Bojan Bogdanović.
-On October 23, Olynyk put up 20 points, alongside a game-winning layup, in a 122–121 win over the New Orleans Pelicans.
+On October 23, Olynyk put up 20 points, including the game-winning layup, in a 122–121 win over the New Orleans Pelicans.

+Toronto Raptors (2024–2025)

+On February 8, 2024, Olynyk was traded to the Toronto Raptors alongside Ochai Agbaji in exchange for Kira Lewis Jr., Otto Porter Jr., and a 2024 first-round draft pick and on March 4, he signed a two-year, $26.25 million extension with the Raptors.

+New Orleans Pelicans (2025)

+On February 6, 2025, the Raptors traded Olynyk, Bruce Brown and multiple draft picks to the New Orleans Pelicans in exchange for Brandon Ingram.
+In 20 starts for the Pelicans, he averaged 10.7 points, 5.9 rebounds, and 3.6 assists.
+On April 28, the Pelicans announced that Olynyk had undergone surgery on his left heel and an ultrasound-guided tendon debridement.

+San Antonio Spurs (2025–present)

+On July 6, 2025, Olynyk was traded to the Washington Wizards as part of a three-team trade that also included the Houston Rockets.
+On July 9, Olynyk was traded to the San Antonio Spurs in exchange for Malaki Branham, Blake Wesley, and a 2026 second-round draft pick.

 National team career

 On July 17, 2019, Olynyk was included on the Canadian national team's training camp roster, but withdrew from the team after being injured in an exhibition game with Nigeria on August 7.

 On May 24, 2022, Olynyk agreed to a three-year commitment to play with the Canadian senior men's national team.
+He was named captain of Canada's team for the 2024 Summer Olympics in Paris.